 The City of Tombstone has had its difficult moments since this site opened.
 The Great Depression, population decreases, business closures all hit the town hard.
 During those times, funds for maintenance weren't much forthcoming.
 A lot of grave markers were lost.
 There were about as many known in the cemetery as unknown.

 Today it is officially named "Tombstone Cemetery."
 It's open 24 hours with a large parking area.
 Some recognizable names are found here.
-John Escapule, a miner and prime business owner of early Tombstone passed was buried here in 1926.
 The grandson of Cochise, Chief Nino Cochise, the son of Taza, is buried here.
 More Here>

 It all began with Frederick Bechdolt.
 Born in the East, he came West for college.
 He worked as a miner, driving Alaskan sled dogs, and as a laborer on the Cascade tunnel.

 He settled in California as an author.
 These travels and experiences influenced his fiction and nonfiction writings.
 He wrote When the West Was Young - published in 1922.
 [You can download this free on-line - See it here>] There's a Western movie by the same name, but the story is different.